Python-SIP/sip/doc/directives.rst

 returned.

-    - :c:macro:`SIP_TEMPORARY` is set to indicate that the returned instance is a temporary and should be released, by calling :c:func:`sipReleaseTypeUS()`, to avoid a memory leak.
+    - :c:macro:`SIP_TEMPORARY` is set to indicate that the returned instance is a temporary and should be released, by calling :c:func:`sipReleaseType()` or :c:func:`sipReleaseTypeUS()`, to avoid a memory leak.

-    - :c:macro:`SIP_DERIVED_CLASS` is set to indicate that the type of the returned instance is a derived class.
-This is ignored unless the directive is part of a class specification.
+    - :c:macro:`SIP_DERIVED_CLASS` is set by a class convertor to indicate that the type of the returned instance is a derived class.
 See :ref:`ref-derived-classes`.

+    - :c:macro:`SIP_USER` is a flag that can be returned by a mapped type convertor.
+It will be passed to the code defined by a corresponding :directive:`%ReleaseCode` directive.

 The following example converts a Python list of ``QPoint`` instances to a ``QList<QPoint>`` instance::